-FUNCTION - Serve as a main feeder street and provides linkages between major arterials.
+FUNCTION: Serve as a main feeder street and provide linkages between major arterials.
+RECREATIONAL PATH : Has no recreational path.

-SIDEWALK: Construct a meandering Sidewalk on the north side of the street, at a preferred set back minimum of 5 feet from vehicle travel lanes, with optional Sidewalk or Trail on south side.
+SIDEWALK : Construct a meandering Sidewalk on the north side of the street, at a preferred set back a minimum of 5 feet from vehicle travel lanes, with optional Sidewalk on south side.
 South side Sidewalk is required in connection to Kiva Elementary.

-TRAIL: Consider optional 4 to 6 foot wide Trail in lieu of optional Sidewalk.
+TRAIL : Consider optional 4 to 6 foot wide Trail in lieu of optional Sidewalk.